-A 1st prize winner of NJAVO 2014 Vocal Competition, and an encouragement award winner in the 2015-17 Giulio Gari International Vocal Competition, he has sung the lead tenor roles in “La Boheme”, “Rigoletto”, “Carmen”, “La Taviata”, “Un ballo in Maschera”, “L’elisir d’amore”, and “Tosca” with Companies like Amore Opera, Regina Opera, NJAVO, dell'arte Opera Ensemble and the Long Island Lyric Opera.
+A 1st prize winner of NJAVO 2014 Vocal Competition, and an encouragement award winner in the 2015-17 Giulio Gari International Vocal Competition, he has sung the lead tenor roles in “La Boheme”, “Rigoletto”, “Carmen”, “La Taviata”, “Un ballo in Maschera”, “L’elisir d’amore”, "Aida" and “Tosca” with Companies like Amore Opera, Regina Opera, NJAVO, dell'arte Opera Ensemble and the Long Island Lyric Opera.
 Most recently, Mr. Heredia took on the role of "Radomes" in Verdi's 'AIDA', in the first Brooklyn production of the work in decades.

 Soprano Rachel Hippert has recently performed in Carmen (Micaëla) and Die Fledermaus (Rosalinda) with Amore Opera Company, Aida (High Priestess) with the New Jersey Association of Verismo Opera, and Idomeneo (Elettra) with the Opera Company of Brooklyn.
 In 2017.
 She made her role debut as "Violetta" in Verdi's "La Traviata" with Amore opera in 2018.

 Jamaican tenor Omar Bowey is a burgeoning young singer with stunning versatility.
 Meche Kroop described his voice as a “…fresh sweet tenor.”
 Mr. Bowey has been a soloist in Saint-Saëns’ Oratorio de Noël and Part I of Handel’s Messiah.
 His operatic roles include Ferrando in Mozart’s Cosi fan tutti and Caliph in Kismet.
 In November Mr. Bowey was privileged to sing in Kathleen Battle’s return to the Metropolitan Opera.
 In June Mr. Bowey will be singing Don Ottavio in Mozart’s Don Giovanni with The Lighthouse Opera Company in the Bronx.
 He currently studies with H. Roz Woll, mezzo soprano.